High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: Analytical model for the jet-cocoon system

 \subsection{Jet-head propagation}

-We consider a magnetised jet with luminosity $L_j$ (powered by $\dot{E}_{\rm tot}$) that is injected with an opening angle $\theta_j$ into a medium of density $\rho_a(z)$.
+We consider a magnetized jet with luminosity $L_j$, injected with an opening angle $\theta_j$ into a medium of density $\rho_a(r)$.
+The jet luminosity is $L_j = \dot{E}_{\rm tot}$ and its isotropic-equivalent one is given by $L_{j,\rm iso} = \dot{E}_{\rm iso} = \dot{E}_{\rm tot}/(\theta_j^2/2)$.
 As the jet propagates through the stellar envelope, it forms a bow shock around the jet-head which dissipates jet energy onto the cocoon surrounding the jet.
 The mildly relativistic cocoon, in turn, exerts pressure on the jet to potentially collimate it and thereby changing its propagation velocity.
-The dynamics of the jet-cocoon system also depends on the outflow magnetisation, as the asymptotic jet Lorentz factor is practically limited to $\Gamma_{j,\infty} \lesssim (\sigma_0/\theta_{j,\infty}^2)^{1/3}$ \citep{LB2013}.
+The dynamics of the jet-cocoon system also depends on the outflow magnetization, as the asymptotic jet Lorentz factor is practically limited to $\Gamma_{j,\infty} \lesssim (\sigma_0/\theta_{j,\infty}^2)^{1/3}$ \citep{LB2013}.
 We assume that the entire system is axisymmetric and use the subindices `j', `jh', `c' and `a' to denote quantities related to the jet, the jet-head, the cocoon and the ambient medium, respectively.

 Figure~\ref{schematic} shows a schematic diagram for: the jet head, the shocked and unshocked parts of the jet, the inner and outer regions of the cocoon, and the surrounding stellar medium.
 The collimation shock (CS) splits the jet into shocked and unshocked regions, whereas the contact discontinuity separates jet material entering the head from ambient medium and extends to the cocoon to divide it into an inner and outer part.
 The cocoon expands into the ambient medium behind a shock that extends from the forward shock at the jet head.
-Jets can be either collimated (left panel) or uncollimated (right panel) based on $\dot{E}_{\rm iso}$, $\theta_j$, $\rho_a(z)$ and strength of the CS.
+Jets can be either collimated (left panel) or uncollimated (right panel) based on $L_{j,\rm iso}$, $\theta_j$, $\rho_a(r)$ and strength of the CS (see Appendix~\ref{App3} for discussion).
 Low-power jets, with generally smaller $\sigma_0$, are easier to get collimated inside the star by the ambient medium, as they become slow and cylindrical.
-In contrast, the bulk of the jet material is unshocked with a conical shape, for magnetised jets with $\sigma_0 \gg 1$.
+In contrast, the bulk of the jet material is unshocked with a conical shape, for magnetized jets with $\sigma_0 \gg 1$.
 As the jet propagates within the star, it collides with the stellar envelope.
 A reverse shock then decelerates the jet and a forward shock runs into the stellar envelope, the shocked region is referred to as the jet-head.

 The velocity of the jet-head is determined by the ram pressure balance between the shocked jet and the shocked envelope \citep{MW2001,Matzner2003} \bea h_j \rho_j c^2 \Gamma_{jh}^2 \beta_{jh}^2 + P_j = h_a \rho_a c^2 \Gamma_{h}^2 \beta_{h}^2 + P_a \eea where $\Gamma_{jh} = \Gamma_j \Gamma_h (1- \beta_j \beta_h)$ is the relative Lorentz factor between the jet and its head, $\beta_{jh} = (\beta_j -\beta_h)/(1-\beta_j \beta_h)$ is the corresponding relative velocity and $h=1+4P/\rho c^2$ is the specific enthalpy.
 We define the ratio between the jet energy density and rest-mass energy density of the ambient medium as well as the ratio between total jet pressure and energy density of the surrounding medium as \bea \Tilde{L} = \frac{L_j}{\pi r_j^2 \rho_a c^3},\ \Tilde{P} = \frac{P_j + B^2/(8\pi \Gamma_j^2)}{\rho_a c^2} \eea where $P_j = L_j/\pi c r_j^2$ is the jet pressure.